pablit0o/pablit0o/README.md

 ## Current Repos: (Chronological Order)
 - MGP-Visualizer: (IN-PROGRESS) Visualizer for the Mathematical Genealogy Project (MGP).
 - **Drone-IQ: Full code for both model/implementation of our COSMOS project, also contains our poster+paper.**
-- MIT OCW: (IN-ROGRESS) Code+pdf's for some psets.
+- MIT OCW: (IN-PROGRESS) Code+pdf's for some psets.
 - CP: Competitive Programming.
 - Exodus-666: Final project for our CS class; me and some friends had some fun making this Touhou-inspired bullet-hell game.
 <!---